Sean Penn Writes Bizarre Endorsement Of Bradley Cooper, ‘A Star Is Born’

 It’s not clear if Penn wrote the op-ed at the behest of anyone involved with the film, or if he did so on his own.

-Sean Penn has dabbled in journalism in the past, including the infamous episode in which he traveled to Mexico to interview drug lord El Chapo for Rolling Stone; Penn’s trip is said to have led to the drug lord’s capture not long afterward, per The New York Times.
+Sean Penn has dabbled in journalism in the past, including the infamous episode in which he traveled to Mexico to interview drug lord El Chapo for Rolling Stone; Penn’s trip is said to have led to the drug lord’s capture not long afterward, per the New York Times.

 The Academy Awards will air on ABC on February 24.